IanGabriel09/pizzahouse/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>

-📘 Laravel MIS JT System A Laravel-powered IT ticketing system designed to streamline internal support and task management within an organization.
-Originally developed as a personal project to practice and showcase Laravel's capabilities, this system has evolved into a comprehensive solution for managing IT-related requests.​
+📘 Laravel Pizzahouse A Laravel-powered simple Pizza ordering website.
+This is only a pet project to test my capabalities in creating websites using Laravel.
+Mainly inspired by Net Ninja's Pizzahouse Laravel series in youtube​, but with added email notifications both client and server side as well as price calculations.

+Net Ninja Pizzahouse series: https://www.youtube.com/watch?v=zckH4xalOns&list=PL4cUxeGkcC9hL6aCFKyagrT1RCfVN4w2Q

 * Clone the repository and navigate into the project directory
   (Use `git clone <repository-url>` and `cd <project-folder>` to get started)